TEEN PREGNANCY PREVENTION MONTH

-The month of May is recognized as Teen Pregnancy Prevention Month.
-The Florida Department of Health in Orange County wants to make the public aware of the impacts of unintended teen pregnancy, and the need to reduce the rate of teen pregnancy in Orange County.
+ORLANDO, FL – During Teen Pregnancy Prevention Month, the Florida Department of Health in Orange County wants to make the public aware of the impacts of unintended teen pregnancy, and the need to reduce the rate of teen pregnancy in Orange County.

-Parents can have a positive influence on reducing teen pregnancy.
+Parents need to encourage their teens to make wise decisions.
+Doing so can have a positive influence on reducing teen pregnancy.
 Ways this can be achieved are developing strong relationships with your child, having open and honest communication, and close supervision.
-Furthermore, parents can encourage their teens to make wise decisions.
-Tips on how to communicate with your teen and teen pregnancy prevention information can be found at https://powertodecide.org, www.greattowait.com, and www.stayteen.org.